 For 33 years Amin practiced as a tax advisor, most recently spending 19 years as a tax partner in Price Waterhouse, now PricewaterhouseCoopers LLP.
 He was the first Muslim to be admitted to the Price Waterhouse partnership in the UK.
 He specialised in international tax and the taxation of derivatives and foreign exchange, and for four years he led the firm’s UK finance and treasury tax network.
 Before his retirement at the end of 2009, Amin was PwC’s head of Islamic finance in the UK and a member of PwC’s four person Global Islamic Finance Leadership Team.
 He has presented on Islamic finance around the world as well as advising the UK Government.
 From 2003 until he retired, Amin was an elected member of PwC’s 15 person Supervisory Board, responsible for overseeing the firm’s management and approving its accounts and all partnership admissions and withdrawals.

-In retirement, as well as Islamic finance consulting and writing, Amin spends most of his time “giving back” to the community by writing, speaking, informal mentoring and active involvement in a number of organisations, including currently being:
+In retirement, as well as Islamic finance consulting and writing, Amin spends most of his time “giving back” to the community.
+He regularly presents a "Thought for the Week" on BBC Radio Manchester, and has spoken to many schools for the charity Speakers for Schools.
+He is active in a number of organisations in addition to the Forum, including currently being:

 You can learn more about Amin and read his writings at his personal website www.mohammedamin.com